Body Worlds Amsterdam is a unique exhibition where visitors see real plastinated human bodies and learn about how our bodies work.

-With 200 plastinated bodies on display, Body Worlds in Amsterdam takes you on a fascinating journey through the human body.
+With 200 plastinated bodies on display, the Body Worlds Happiness Project in Amsterdam takes you on a fascinating journey through the human body.

-All human bodies on display at the Body Museum have been treated by the ‘plastination method’ to prevent dissolution.
+All human bodies displayed at the Body Museum have been treated by the ‘plastination method’ to prevent dissolution.

 The plastination method was invented in 1977 by the German anatomist Dr. Gunther von Hagens.